avarei/dotfiles/README.md

 A fido2 key can be seperately configured on the system to allow sudo and logins to be done with a security key.

+## Initialization

+Run `:DirtytalkUpdate` on first vim use to download the language.